Vishnu-Aithal/markNine-recommendationsApp/README.md

 # markNine-recommendationsApp
-An App which recommends weekennd getaway places near Bangalore - created with CodeSandbox
+An App which recommends weekend getaway places near Bangalore - created with CodeSandbox

 ---
 > ### Tech Stack Used: